IPSC Best Practices

-- Gibson Research Corporation benignly probes the target computer at your location for vulnerabilities.
+- Gibson Research Corporation ShieldsUP! benignly probes the target computer at your location for vulnerabilities.

 - Anti-virus, Anti-spyware, malware scanners, personal firewalls, web scanners, etc.

 A listing of free plug-ins useful for safe web browsing.
-Be sure to carefully red the FAQs before implementing any of these plug-ins.
+Be sure to carefully read the FAQs before implementing any of these plug-ins.

-- Sets an opt-out flag for numerous advertising tracking cookies
+- Targeted Advertising Cookie Opt-Out (TACO) Sets an opt-out flag for numerous advertising tracking cookies

-- Prohibits potentially harmful scripts from being executed within a web page
+- NoScript Prohibits potentially harmful scripts from being executed within a web page

 This section provides information about computer (web-based) training modules for new employees and any mandatory annual refreshers.
 Examples are Civil Rights, LEP, Privacy, Security, DHRD modules, etc.